johnstoecker/aqua/README.md

 git pull
 npm start
 ```
+3. Open up Chrome and point to `localhost:8000`
-3. Open up Sublime Text 2.
+4. Open up Sublime Text 2.
 CSS can be edited in client/stylesheets/components.less
 ...
 4. Once are happy with your changes, you can ctrl-c to shut down each tab.
 In the ironwagers folder, do a:
 ```